websanco/liferay-learn/docs/dxp/latest/en/building-applications/reference/node-version-information.md

 	npm --version
 	```

-You should now have a supported version of Node and NPM for your Liferay installation.
+You should now have a supported version of Node and NPM for your Liferay installation (updated to the latest minor version that is supported).
 However, if your NPM version does not match the expected version, then you can install a specific version of NPM with this command:

 ```bash
 npm install -g npm@x.x.x